pranaava/R-D-Presentation/README.md

-Presentation used to defend the research work.
+Presentation used to defend the research work on Motion Anomaly Detection.

 The contents include:
 * Introduction